learn-co-curriculum/rails-generators-readme/README.md

 * A `scss` file for the styles for the controller

-As you can see this one generator created a large number of files and code.
-This is a generator to be careful with, it can create a number of files that are never used and can cause wasted files in an application.
+As you can see, this one generator created a large number of files and code.
+This is a generator to be careful with – it can create a number of files that are never used and can cause wasted files in an application.

 So why are controller generators not the best for creating CRUD based features?
 What would have happened if we wanted to create a controller that managed the CRUD flow for managing accounts?
 Here would be one implementation: